A collection of VSCode shortcuts that you'll definitely want to know because the shortcut guy says so.

 # Delete Ctrl + [

-The number to increase (decrease) and the character type (tab or space) use the language mode settings.
+The number to increase (decrease) and the character type (tab or space) are determined by the language mode settings

 # Collapse Ctrl + Shift + [